-This form must be submitted to the CAMRT along with the notarized documentation required for all
+This form must be submitted to the CAMRT along with the notarized documentation required for all internationally educated medical radiation technologists.

-I, , acknowledge by my initials, the following to be true.
+Ι, , acknowledge by my initials, the following to be true.
 I am a medical radiation technologist with a CAMRT CTIC credential OR a medical radiation technologist having a minimum of five years' experience in the practice of CT Imaging or other: I am currently practicing in CT.
 I am not currently registered in any of the CAMRT CT Certificate programs.
 I have no conflicts of interest with the CTIC candidate.
-Conflicts of interest may include: • Close personal relationships that could threaten independence or objectivity during assessments • Spouse or family member • A direct report (i.e. the assessor reports to the candidate) ny false or misleading statement, omission or misrepresentation may ate's automatic withdrawal from the program and/or revocation of the Clinical Advisor Si gnature Date
+Conflicts of interest may include • Close personal relationships that could threater independence or objectivity during assessments • Spouse or family member • A direct report (i.e. the assessor reports to the candidate) may result in that any false or misleading statement, omission or misrepresentation the candidate's automatic withdrawal from the program and/or the CTIC designation.
+Clinical Advis or Signature Date